RmbRT-lang/.github/profile/README.md

 * You can already use the [`bootstrap compiler`](https://github.com/RmbRT-lang/rmbrtbc) to compile RmbRT programs, but it's still a bit buggy due to technical limitations (such as using C++ as the intermediate language).
 * See [`rmbrtc`](https://github.com/RmbRT-lang/rmbrtc) and [`std`](https://github.com/RmbRT-lang/std) to get an impression of what the language is like.

+## Mission

+RmbRT language is intended to be a programming language for _experts_ with great performance, compact code, simple syntax, and powerful mechanisms for using higher abstractions.
+It is designed to allow writing clean, expressive, and safe code, without being overly academic.

 ## (Preliminary) Roadmap

 1. Feature-complete stand-alone compiler (rmbrtc) for executables.